intel-lab-lkp/linux/Documentation/admin-guide/hw-vuln/multihit.rst

 multihit status of the system:whether the system is vulnerable and which mitigations are active.
 The relevant sysfs file is:

   /sys/devices/system/cpu/vulnerabilities/itlb_multihit

 The possible values in this file are:

 .. list-table::

-     * - Not affected
+  * - 'Not affected'
     - The processor is not vulnerable.

-     * - KVM: Mitigation: Split huge pages
+  * - 'KVM: Mitigation: Split huge pages'
     - Software changes mitigate this issue.

-     * - KVM: Mitigation: VMX unsupported
+  * - 'KVM: Mitigation: VMX unsupported'
     - KVM is not vulnerable because Virtual Machine Extensions (VMX) is not supported.

-     * - KVM: Mitigation: VMX disabled
+  * - 'KVM: Mitigation: VMX disabled'
     - KVM is not vulnerable because Virtual Machine Extensions (VMX) is disabled.

-     * - KVM: Vulnerable
+  * - 'KVM: Vulnerable'
-       - The processor is vulnerable, but no mitigation enabled
+    - The processor is vulnerable, but no mitigation enabled.

 Enumeration of the erratum